 Then we simply need to assign these to all of our cafe drinks.

-For the modifiers we use very frequently, we can simply add those as On-Screen Modifiers by adding them to the same category as the cafe drinks to make them visible on the POS.
+For the modifiers we use very frequently, we can simply add those as On-Screen Modifiers by indicating in their product info page that they are modifiers and then adding them to the same category as the cafe drinks to make them visible on the POS.

 Arrange your products on the POS and test your menu